thomasweaver/rambo-uni/task2/README.md

 **What response do you get?**

-Now exit the guest by typing exit until you back to the host prompt.
+Now exit the guest by typing exit until you're back to the host prompt.

 Perform the same curl on your host